chibayuki/Com/README_1033.md

 #### Com.Animation.Frame
 > Method of presenting animation frames.
 #### Com.WinForm.UIMessageProcessedHandler
-> Method of UIMessage processed.
+> Method to be invoked when UIMessage processed.
 #### Com.WinForm.UIMessageProcessorStoppedHandler
-> Method of UIMessageProcessor stopped.
+> Method to be invoked when UIMessageProcessor stopped.

 ## License
 Com is released under [GPLv3](Com/LicenseInfo/GPLv3.txt).